MicrosoftDocs/cloud-adoption-framework/docs/migrate/release/business-test.md

 The typical activities the migration team performs during business testing include:

-- **Provide structure and logistics:** After working with power users, you can create a spreadsheet defining the tests needed to be run with places for testers to add their notes.
+- **Provide structure and logistics:** After working with power users, you can create a spreadsheet that defines the tests needing to be run with places for testers to add their notes.
 - **Facilitation:** Aid in facilitation during testing.
 - **Record feedback:** Provide a means and process for recording feedback.
 Using Azure DevOps or an Excel spreadsheet to capture information is an effective way to record items to address.
 - **Prioritize:** Help the business prioritize and validate feedback.